Is Buy to Let Worth It? Is it Still a Good Investment?

 The changes to tax regulations have certainly had an impact on the buy-to-let market, but that doesn’t mean that investing in rental properties is no longer a viable option.
 While the stamp duty surcharge and changes to mortgage relief have made it more expensive to invest in property, the market is still attractive to investors.

-Despite the challenges posed by tax changes and regulations, there are still opportunities for savvy investors to make a profit in the buy-to-let market.
+Despite the challenges posed by tax changes and regulations, savvy investors still have opportunities to make a profit in the buy-to-let market.
 With the right knowledge of the market and an understanding of up-and-coming areas that offer value, low property prices and high rental yields, investors can still generate income from rental properties.

-In particular, cities in the north of England are proving to be a lucrative area for buy-to-let investors, with low property prices and high rental demand creating favourable conditions for profit.
+In particular, cities in the north of England are proving to be a lucrative area for buy-to-let investors.
+Low property prices and high rental demand create favourable conditions for profit.
 With the right approach, investors can still benefit from the advantages of a buy-to-let investment strategy.

 Conclusion

-So is buy-to-let still a worth investment?
-We think yes, and for investors willing to take the time to explore the market, build the right investment strategy and avoid common pitfalls, investing in buy-to-let can still be lucrative.
+So is buy-to-let still a worthwhile investment?
+We think yes, and for investors willing to take the time to explore the market, build the right investment strategy and avoid common pitfalls, it can still be lucrative.
 To find out more about investing in a buy-to-let property or about the markets that will offer the most opportunity in the coming years, get in touch with our team.